MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/performance-tips.md

 As we assume that the ID column in SharePoint is defined with the data type of Number, the right-hand side value should be numeric variable instead of string variable.
 Otherwise, such mismatch may trigger the formula to be non-delegable.

-Use of non-delegable functions, and inappropriate data row limit for non-delegable functions can have adverse effect on the performance of the app.
+[Use of non-delegable functions](common-performance-issue-resolutions.md#use-of-non-delgable-functions), and [inappropriate data row limit for non-delegable queries](common-performance-issue-resolutions.md#inappropriate-data-row-limit-for-non-delegable-queries) can have adverse effect on the performance of the app.

 For more information about delegation, and data row limits for non-delegable queries, go to [Delegation](delegation-overview.md#non-delegable-limits).